openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 This profile supports two ways to represent and resolve the key required to validate the issuer signature of an SD-JWT VC, the web PKI-based key resolution and the x.509 certificates.

-* Web-based key resolution: The key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the SD-JWT VC issuer's metadata as defined in Section 5 of [@!I-D.terbu-sd-jwt-vc].
+* Web-based key resolution: The key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the SD-JWT VC issuer's metadata as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
 The JOSE header `kid` MUST be used to identify the respective key.
 * x.509 certificates: the SD-JWT VC contains the issuer's certificate along with a trust chain in the `x5c` JOSE header.
 In this case, the `iss` value MUST be an URL with a FQDN matching a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate.

 Note: The issuer MAY decide to support both options.
 In which case, it is at the discretion of the Wallet and the Verifier which key to use for the issuer signature validation.

 ### Cryptographic Holder Binding between VC and VP

-* For Cryptographic Holder Binding, a KB-JWT as defined in [@!I-D.terbu-sd-jwt-vc] MUST always be present when presenting an SD-JWT VC.
+* For Cryptographic Holder Binding, a KB-JWT as defined in [@!I-D.ietf-oauth-sd-jwt-vc] MUST always be present when presenting an SD-JWT VC.

 ## OpenID4VC SD-JWT VC Credential Format Profile {#vc_sd_jwt_profile}

-This section specifies how SD-JWT VCs as defined in [@!I-D.terbu-sd-jwt-vc] are used in conjunction with OpenID4VC specifications.
+This section specifies how SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc] are used in conjunction with OpenID4VC specifications.

 ### Format Identifier